 Employee churn is an increasing problem for businesses.
 Over the last few years, companies have faced a mass exodus, with more than 42 million employees leaving their jobs in 2021, according to the U.S. Bureau of Labor Statistics.

 This trend is especially detrimental to growing businesses.
-It takes time, money, and hard work to recruit the right talent for your business.
+It takes time, money, and hard work for small business talent acquisition experts for your business.
 And in the early stages of growth, it is vital to take steps to ensure that employees are in it for the long haul.

 Why Are Employees Leaving?